querkmachine/beeps.website/src/links.md

 - [The Cutting Room Floor](https://tcrf.net/) documents all the parts of video games that made it into the files but didn't make it into the final game.
 It's a fascinating insight into how popular games were developed and refined.
 - [Every Noise at Once](https://everynoise.com/) is a journey through the history of music genres all the way from Russian choir to 'deep deep tech house', all of them with example clips and a huge array of artist information and statistics.
 - _[Meet Me In The Woods](https://mmitwcomic.tumblr.com/post/699016339886637056/cover-and-a-little-dedicatory-pagebecause-im-a)_ is a sci-fi mystery webcomic.
 It's also indirectly the source material for [my fursona]({{ '/about/furry/' | url }}).
 I'm totally not biased.
+- _[Out-of-Placers](valsalia.com/comic/out-of-placers/)_ is a fantasy webcomic about coming to terms with change.
+It features lots of fun and thought-out speculative biology.
+(Be aware that it can get sorta not safe for work at times.)

 ## Buttons